ang3lkar/spoti3/README.md

 It combines several APIs to achieve this:

 - The Spotify playlist API, to get the contents of a playlist URL.
-- The Youtube Search API to search for the song
+- The Youtube Search API to search for the song.
-- `yt-dlp` to download the song from YouTube
+- The `yt-dlp` tool to actually download the song from YouTube in mp3 format.

 ## Requirements

-The project assumes you already have `yt-dlp` and `ffmpeg` installed in your system.
+- yt-dlp
+- ffmpeg
 - Node.js
 - A Spotify developer account
 - A Youtube developer account